Authentication

 How JWT Authentication Works

-2. Generate a Long-Living Token (Private Token): Once you have the short-living token, you can create a long-living private token that’s ideal for backend applications or automated processes.
+1. Generate a Long-Living Token (Private Token): Once you have the short-living token, you can create a long-living private token that’s ideal for backend applications or automated processes.
 This token is generally stored in your server configuration and used for repeated API requests.
 This token expires on a custom-set time.
-API Link
+Authentication

-3. Token Expiry: Both short-living and long-living tokens have an expiration time, meaning they are valid only for a set duration.
-Short-living token always expires in 1 hour.
+2. Token Expiry: Long-living tokens have an expiration time, meaning they are valid only for a set duration.
 You can specify an expiration time when generating long-living tokens, but remember to follow security best practices, such as setting the lowest expiration time possible and rotating tokens regularly.

 Sending the JWT Token